Charlilyyyy/e-bulletin-laravue-v2/README.md

-# Laravel 10, Vue.js 3,Tailwind and Vite Boilerplate
+# Laravel 10, Vue.js 3,Tailwind and Vite e-bulletin-laravue-v2

 A Laravel 10 Single Page Application boilerplate using Vue.js 3 and  Vite